Published at 02.12.2022

 In vanilla Kubernetes usage scenarios, an individual application runs within a single Kubernetes cluster.
 As organizations use Kubernetes more and more (and more pervasively) and their number of users increases, confining a workload within a single cluster can become too limiting.
 In these cases, they sometimes turn to spreading replicas of the same (stateless or stateful) application across multiple clusters, potentially in different cloud regions.
 One reason to do that is to reduce latency by placing the application closer to users in different geographical areas.
 Another one is increased availability.

-Indeed, from our conversations at KubeCon we sense that this use case is on the rise.
+Indeed, from our conversations at KubeCon we sense that this use case is

 Of course, doing multi-cluster comes with its own caveats, especially around networking.
 To learn more, check out our CEO Julian Fischer’s talk on this topic at the co-located event Data on Kubernetes.